Stable Doors reference image

 Made to measure

-These are the core positions homeowners usually want to compare when choosing a stable door for kitchens, gardens, and family entrances.
+These are the three positions homeowners compare when choosing a stable door for kitchens, gardens, utility rooms, and family back doors.

 Closed and bolted together